New Zealand British Rail Mark 2 carriage: Te Huia

 The 145-minute Te Huia passenger service from Hamilton to Auckland's Strand Station via Papakura Station and Puhinui Station, Auckland commenced on Tuesday 6 April 2021 as an 80-minute journey to Papakura, having been delayed from 2020 by the COVID-19 pandemic, late delivery of bogies, and an urgent and unexpected track replacement program in Auckland.
 In 2022, the journey was extended to Auckland's Strand Station to address deficiencies in the original service including the slow connecting time on all stops commuter services to central Auckland and connecting the Te Huia service to Puhinui Station, a short bus journey from Auckland Airport.

-There are two return services on weekdays and one return service Saturdays.
-Each train carries 150 passengers from Hamilton to [Auckland's Strand Station twice daily weekday from 6.15am and 2.07pm weekdays and 7.41am only Saturdays, stopping at Rotokauri and Huntly, Papakura and Puhinui station along the way.
-On the return the weekday services commence from Auckland at 9.18am and 5.15pm weekdays and 5.40pm Saturdays.
-The service takes approximately 145 minutes, including stoppage times at stations along the route.

 The disposition of the eleven overhauled SR (Scenic Regional) carriages are 5x SR, 3x SRC and 3x SRV, plus two un-overhauled Auckland SA carriages held in reserve; namely carriages SR 5847, SR 6061, SRC 5889 and SRV5893.

 There are two trains made up of four carriages each, having the capacity for 150 passengers.
-Carriages are equipped with WiFi, air conditioning, heating, USB points, a cafe bar and toilets.
-The fare is $17.00 ($12.20 with a Bee Card) one way from Hamilton to Papakura.
 Trains set off at Frankton, stopping at the new Rotokauri Transport Hub and Huntly station, before reaching Papakura.
 They will be operated by KiwiRail on behalf of the Waikato Regional Council The three refurbished SDs and seven SAs have been overhauled by KiwiRail in the Hutt Railway Workshops.
 They are hauled by DFT locomotives.

 SR (Suburban Regional) are former Auckland SA carriages.

 SRC (Suburban Regional Catering) are former Auckland SA carriages, now with a cafe, servery and wheelchair hoist and wheelchair help points.

 SRV (Suburban Regional Vehicle) driving carriages with generator sets, which are former Auckland SD driving carriages.